makubacki/tianocore.github.io/EDK-II-Code-Formatting.md

 Read the [UncrustifyCheck Readme.md](https://github.com/tianocore/edk2/blob/master/.pytool/Plugin/UncrustifyCheck/Readme.md) to understand more about how the plugin can be configured for CI.

-## Extra Reading: Tracing History Across the Uncrustify Changes
+## Extra Reading: Tracing History Across the Uncrustify Transition in edk

+Note: Most users do not need to read this section.

 It might be helpful to view the entire history rewritten with Uncrustify formatting on every commit.
 For example, an alternate version of the edk2 repository that serves as "documentation" with the entire history re-written.